xoe-labs/dodoo-migrator/README.rst

     --metrics / --no-metrics       Prometheus metrics endpoint for migration progress.
 Can be consumed by a status page or monitoring solution.  [default: False]
+    --logfile FILE                 Specify the log file.
+    -d, --database TEXT            Specify the database name.
+If present, this parameter takes precedence over the database
+                                   provided in the Odoo configuration file.
+    --log-level TEXT               Specify the logging level.
+Accepted values depend on the Odoo version, and include debug, info, warn, error.  [default: info]
+    -c, --config FILE              Specify the Odoo configuration file.
+Other ways to provide it are with the ODOO_RC or OPENERP_SERVER environment variables, or
+                                   ~/.odoorc (Odoo >= 10) or
+                                   ~/.openerp_serverrc.
     --help                         Show this message and exit.